jchene/42-snow-crash/level05/README.md

 ```
 #!/bin/sh

-for i in /opt/openarenaserver/* ; do
+for we in /opt/openarenaserver/* ; do
 		(ulimit -t 5; bash -x "$i")
 		rm -f "$i"
 done